Primary

 Grip the edges firmly—a slipping plate is a dangerous plate.
 Keep constant inward pressure like you are trying to crush the plate.
 The squeeze turns a simple press into legitimate inner chest work.

-Want Plate Press in your program?
+See where Plate Press fits in your weekly plan

 Lie on a flat bench holding a plate with both hands.